Guide for Fescue Grass: Yearly Maintenance Program

 • Fescue Grass has an extensive root system between 2 to 3 feet deep.

-• Fescue Grass grows above ground in clumps and spreads through tillers-a vertical segmented stem that grows from the base of grass itself.
-The tillers are segmented into its own two-parted leaf.
+• Fescue Grass grows above ground in clumps and spreads through tillers- a vertical segmented stem that grows from the grass base.
+The tillers are segmented into their two-parted leaves.

-• Fescue Grass can grow in any poor soil climates such as sand or clay.
+• Fescue Grass can grow in poor soil climates such as sand or clay.

-Use the description above and the images to help you properly identify Fescue Grass.
-If you are having trouble identifying it, contact us and send a photo of your grass and we will identify it for you.
+Use the description above and the images to help you correctly identify Fescue Grass.
+If you are having trouble identifying it, send us a photo of your grass, and we will locate it for you.

 Inspection